mhdelta/modsoft/Readme.md

-# Software modulation fo sendind serial data using RS232 protocol.
+# Software modulation for sendind serial data using RS232 protocol.

 Python implementation for transfor stl maps to 3 representative bytes and send them using RS232 protocol.